muecoin/Guides/masternode_setup.md

 For this guide we are looking to start a `16.04 Ubuntu` version of Linux as the host:
 Select the `1 GB / 1 CPU, 30 GB SSD Disk, 2 TB Transfer` version.
 The $10 USD credit provided via the promotional code will give most of the first month hosting for free!
 Chose a location, it doesn't really matter, but it might be better to chose a location closer to yourself for the remote management.

+If you would rather like to build the VPS hot node daemon from source instead, consider getting a VPS that has 2GB of ram.

 -----------------------------------------------------------

 #### Optional server setups